Suzanna-Linn/slua/docs/scripts-web2.md

 <img src="images/giver.png" alt="Web server and MOAP">

-You are welcome to the study groups all Saturdays from 11am to 1pm slt with your questions, practices, and projects to chat about this and anything else scripting related.
+You are welcome to the Study Groups all Saturdays from 11AM to 1PM SLT with your questions, practices, and projects to chat about this and anything else scripting related.

 ### List of Sitters with auto-refresh